ianstenbit/arulesCBA/README.md

 The SpeedComparison.R file in the /C directory has a basic little speed test to demonstrate the speed difference between the C and R implementations.

-Currently, the most computationally expensive part of the algorithm is pruning the list of association rules for large rulesets.
-This will eventually be implemented in C. It currently takes anywhere from 75% to 95% of the time it takes the algorithm to run.